Skip to main content

 • The Generator should not be operated if the display area (LCD screen) is cracked or broken.

-• Devices should be checked for exposed metal between shaft and handle, as well as check for any connection issues prior to use.
+• Devices should be checked for exposed metal between the shaft and handle, as well as checked for any connection issues prior to use.

 • Devices should not be used in the presence of flammable materials, chemicals, and substances (anesthetics, oxygen, etc.).

-• No modification of Generator is allowed.
+• No modification of the Generator is allowed.
 Modification may result in patient or operator harm.

 • Flammable solutions may pool under the patients or in body depressions such as the umbilicus, and in body cavities such as the vagina.